janavianand/quotes-microservicesCORS/README.md

 * Create a PostgereSQL database named `quotesProject`
 * Enter quotes-server and run `npm install` and `npm run seed`
 * Now start the server `npm start`

+Note:

+This request to another microservice is made from browser which creates CORS error.
+This is dealt in the backend server.